Europa Europa: Plot

 At the school, Solek is very careful to hide his circumcision.
 Leni, a member of the Bund Deutscher Mädel who serves meals at the Academy, becomes infatuated with Solek.
 He returns her affections, but does not consummate their relationship for fear of exposing himself.

 During his leave from the Academy, Solek travels to Łódź to find his family; however, the ghetto is sealed off and guarded.
 Solek rides a tram that travels through the ghetto, observing sights of tortured and starved people.
 Later, Solek visits Leni's mother, who does not sympathize with the Nazis.
 She tells him Leni is pregnant by Solek's roommate, Gerd, and will give up the child to the Lebensborn program.
 When Leni's mother presses Josef on his identity, he breaks down and confesses he is Jewish; she promises not to betray him.

 Solek is summoned to the Gestapo offices.
 There, he is prodded about his supposed parentage and is asked to show a "Certificate of Racial Purity".
 When Solek claims the certificate is in Grodno, the Gestapo official says he will send for it.
 As Solek leaves to meet with Gerd, the building is destroyed by Allied bombs; Solek survives while Gerd dies in the bombing.

 As Soviet troops close in on Berlin, the Hitler Youth are sent to the front lines.
 Solek deserts his unit and surrenders to the Soviets.
 His captors doubt that he is a Jew and accuse him of being a traitor.
 There, Solek learns of the Nazi death camps.
-The Soviets are about to have him shot when Solek's brother Isaak, just released from a camp, recognizes Solek.
+The Soviets are about to have a Jewish inmate shoot him when Solek's brother Isaak, just released from a camp, recognizes Solek.
 Isaak reveals their parents were killed years prior when the Łódź Ghetto was "liquidated".
 Shortly thereafter, Solek emigrates to the British Mandate of Palestine.

 The real Solomon Perel, seen in modern day, sings Psalm 133 as the film fades to a close.